mariaonoeva/stat-repo/freq/script.md

     [1] 95.6

 It works!
 So this model now tells me that all my three factors influence the independent variable.
-There is also an interaction between verb and indef and a weaker interaction of verb and context.
+There is also an interaction between `verb` and `indef` and a weaker interaction of `verb` and `context`.
 It is not ideal but it already deals with the independent variables.
-What it does it compares these three groups and their means to the grand mean but it doesn’t tell how much the independent variables affect the dependent one.
+What it does it compares these three groups and their means to the grand mean (a spoiler to sum coding!) but it doesn’t tell how much the independent variables affect the dependent one.

 So I’m going to try another trick here: instead of aov() I’ll use lm().
 Results from the bottom of the summary seem familiar.
 There are degrees